Nassim-Saboundji/ComicRepository/README.md

 # How To Run

+I assume that you're on a linux OS.

 First you should `cd` into the repo and run the command `npm install` to install all the required dependencies.

 Create a new folder at the root of the project called `uploads`.

-Now you must have postgreSQL installed on your machine (A quick google search will teach you how, the installation is different depending on your OS).
+Now you must have postgreSQL installed on your machine (A quick google search will teach you how).
 `cd` into the database folder inside the src folder.
 Once you're there do `sudo -u postgres psql` then create a database named comicrepo with `create database comicrepo;`.
 Now connect yourself to that database with the command `\c comicrepo`.
 Then use the command `\i databaseDefinitions.sql` to load the tables relevant to the web app.
 That's it!
 Exit postgres with the `exit` command.

 Now cd back to the root of the project (where package.json file is located) and start using the REST API by launching the server with